 Will social distancing cause the most socially distant employees to retreat even further?

 Let us start the work week with an antidote for loneliness.
-Why it’s important: A friend of mine that does post-production work for a NYC agency related that many of his colleagues hadn’t had physical with anyone for 3 weeks.
+Why it’s important: A friend of mine that does post-production work for a NYC agency related that many of his colleagues hadn’t had physical contact with anyone for 3 weeks.
 In the time since shelter in place and work from home began, they’d been alone with their anxiety about health and finances and things ever being normal again.
 Even if this isn’t your reality — and I sincerely hope that it’s not! — it’s likely true for someone on your team.
 Pushed into remote work constructs, will your co-workers that don’t want to burden anyone with their problems retreat even more?

 There’s a simple solution, brought to us by former Surgeon General Vivek Murthy.
 Murthy is a pretty impressive guy, overseeing 6,600 health workers during his Obama administration tenure, tackling gnarly, multi-headed problems like opioid dependency and the Ebola outbreak.
 And yet, something far less sinister was undermining the effectiveness of his immediate team.
 It was loneliness.
 In broader national studies, loneliness has been described as not feeling connected to anyone at work… that no one really has your back.
 On his small team, Murthy defined it as people not stepping out of their lanes to help each other.